 Bloating, diarrhoea, constipation and reflux – experiencing any of these symptoms during the night will definitely affect the quality of your sleep but, unfortunately, digestive upsets are extremely common when stress comes into the picture.
 Earlier I mentioned that, in a fight or flight scenario, digesting your food isn’t exactly a priority.
 Therefore, you may find that your digestive system slows down or suddenly speeds up leading to bouts of constipation or diarrhoea.
 Worse yet, since stress releases pro-inflammatory chemicals, it can actually influence the structure of your gut, leading to IBS type symptoms or leaky gut.

 What can you do about your digestive upsets?

 If you find that your digestion is a bit upset there are a number of things you can do to help, as our Digestive Advisor Ali discusses in her blog, ‘6 easy ways to improve your digestion.’
 As always, the simplest tips tend to be the most effective – avoid heavy meals before bedtime, chew your food thoroughly and make sure you’re getting some brisk physical exercise during the day.
 She also recommends a range of herbal remedies that could help with more specific programmes.
-In cases of constipation, for example, our Linoforce granules can be very stimulating for your bowel whereas Tormentil has the opposite effect, helping to reduce bowel spasms.
+In cases of occasional constipation, for example, our Linoforce granules 12 years plus can be helpful; whereas Tormentil has the opposite effect, helping to reduce bowel spasms.